Legionnaires' Disease is caused by a bacteria called Legionella

 Q: Who is most at risk of catching it?

 A: Older adults, the very young, smokers and those with chest or lung problems or weak immune systems.
+If you are undergoing treatment that weakens your immune system (like chemotherapy) or suffer an autoimmune disorder (like Ulcerative Colitis) you must take extra care.
+If in doubt ALWAYS consult your GP.

 Q: How can I reduce the risk of catching it?